wp-plugins/juiz-last-tweet-widget/readme.txt

 **Features**

-In admin :
+In admin:

 * Easy to install.
 * Panel for easy configuration (Appearance -> Widgets).
 * Show or hide your avatar
 * Default CSS can be disabled or customized
 * Adjustable period for cache system
-* Can use an auto slide script and chose delay between two tweets
+* Can active an auto slideshow script and chose delay between two tweets
+* Shortcode to insert the widget where you want

-In your site :
+In your site:

 * Smart default style (CSS)
 * Display link (with special CSS classes) for hastags, users, and web link (`nofollow` links)
 * Display twitter's user link and statut's link
 * Display source (web, Tweetdeck, etc.) when it's possible
-* In option : little slideshow of one tweet in a list of tweets
+* In option: little slideshow of one tweet in a list of tweets

+For developpers, numerous hooks are available ;)

 **Languages**